m2man/Elasticsearch_LSC_SettingUp/README.md

 After running the code, please wait for processing and indexing data to finish.
 Then you can play with the Elasticsearch

+The file **ES_Embedding_search.py** is for setting the ES in the embedding case (search through the embedded vector by using cosine similarity).
+In order to run this, you will need the embedding model file and the embedded images file (which is not included here)

 ### Run with Django
 If you want to run it with Django, in the **views.py**, use this code: